Plan Your Mount Hood Hike

 7 hours • guided snowshoe tour • hot mountain lunch • small group

-from $219 per person Book Now
+from $219 per person Book with

 100+ reviews on GetYourGuide

-star 4.8
+4.8

-Why visit Mount Hood
+Why hike Mount Hood

 Iconic Volcanic Peak